BatGap Logo

 Rick: Just a recognition.

 David: Yeah, just a sense of “isness” or “being” there that’s always there.
-Where before that… And it’s interesting, the process becomes much clearer.
-You can actually observe the body waking up and the mind coming online and the ego waking up.
-And so the sense of “me” shows up again, which is gone during deep sleep.
-So it’s kind of interesting in a certain kind of way.
-In deep sleep, we’re basically egoless, and that happens to us every day, but the actual process of waking up is a whole different, much harder to do consciously.
+Before that, though—and it’s interesting—the process becomes much clearer.
+You can actually observe the body waking up, the mind coming online, and the ego waking up.
+So the sense of “me” shows up again, which is gone during deep sleep.
+It’s kind of interesting in a certain kind of way.
+In deep sleep, we’re basically egoless, and that happens to us every day, but the actual process of waking up is a whole different, much harder thing to do consciously.

-Rick: I think Shankara said something about how during deep sleep we sort of reside in the transcendent, but the vast majority of people aren’t aware of it, but the enlightened maintain that awareness during deep sleep.
-Didn’t he say that that’s one of the reasons why sleep is so rejuvenating, that we’re actually sort of resting in our true nature, albeit in an unconscious way for most people?
+Rick: I think Shankara said something about how, during deep sleep, we sort of reside in the transcendent, but the vast majority of people aren’t aware of it, whereas the enlightened maintain that awareness during deep sleep.
+Didn’t he say that that’s one of the reasons why sleep is so rejuvenating—that we’re actually sort of resting in our true nature, albeit in an unconscious way for most people?

 Rick: And that’s more or less what happened to you.

-David: Yeah, and just note though, that’s not causal.
+David: Yeah, and just note, though, that’s not causal.
 It’s not that because I reached Makara, then the witness stayed online.
-It’s more like the energetics that supports that to continue.
-So the physiology can support it.
+It’s more like the energetics that support that continue, so the physiology can support it.

 Rick: Did that happen to you?